contagon/handbook/handbook/6-stake-leadership.md

 ## 6.5 High Council

-The stake presidency calls 12 high priests to form the stake high council (see [Doctrine and Covenants 102:1](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/102.1?lang=eng#p1); [124:131](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/124.131?lang=eng#p131)).
+The stake presidency calls 12 high priests to form the stake high council (see [Doctrine and Covenants 102:1](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/102?lang=eng&id=p1#p1); [124:131](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/124?lang=eng&id=p131#p131)).
 If an elder is called to serve on the high council, he is ordained a high priest before he is set apart.

-Under the direction of the stake presidency, high councilors help with the work of salvation and exaltation in the stake.
+Under the direction of the stake presidency, high councilors help with God’s work of salvation and exaltation in the stake.
 Their responsibilities are described in the following sections.

 The high council does not meet as a group unless a member of the stake presidency is there to preside.